ba-st/Stargate/docs/Architecture.md

 This class is responsible for installing and configuring a set of controllers and starting the server.
 The user must provide two objects on instance creation:
-- `configuration`: It's any object convertible to a dictionary containing configuration parameters.
+- `configuration`: Any object convertible to a dictionary containing configuration parameters.
 In particular is delegated to `Teapot`.
 - `controllers`: A list of controllers to be installed.

 ### Additional Configuration